mikey.bike . archive . other writings . lists . about

 probably blame the English language for some of this.
 AT TIME ZONE

-may have been better named GO AHEAD AND DO A THING
+may have been better named GO AHEAD AND DO A THING, because at least

 then we don’t think we know what it’s doing.